Yossipossi1/chazzinator/README.md

 To run the bot, first [install Rust](https://www.rust-lang.org/tools/install).
 Then, once installed, clone this repository.

-You'll want to navigate to the `.env` file, and create and fill a single environment variable called `TOKEN` (or fill it out if it already exists).
+You'll want to navigate to root directory and create the `.env` file based on the `.env.example` file, and fill in the environment variable called `TOKEN`.
 This will be the bot's API token.
 Once done, you can run `cargo run --release` in the directory to start the bot.

 ## Contributing